 Mark the bottom hotels for the inverter and mount the hardware using #10-24 machine bolts, with washers, spring washers, and nuts.

-The only thing that remains is to plug the pigtail cord from the GFCI outlet into one of the inverter outlets and the other end of the inverter remote control cable into the back of the remote switch panel.
+Lastly, plug the pigtail cord from the GFCI outlet into one of the inverter outlets and the other end of the inverter remote control cable into the back of the remote switch panel.

-Mount The Charge Controller And AC Battery Maintainer
+Mount the Charge Controller and AC Battery Maintainer

 The best place for the AC battery maintainer is on the back wall of the system, near the LED light that you mounted first.
 Then, you can connect the power cord to the female extension of the waterproof 120V AC cord socket you installed earlier on the outside of the case.